 Easy.
 Don’t memorize rules so that you have to refer to updated and relevant information.

 Remember, everybody starts somewhere.
 Even if you don’t know much about web development right now, if you take it seriously, you could learn what you need to know to enter the job market in a matter of months.
-And, Devmountain’s full-time, 13-week Web Development program can help you focus on actionable skills you actually need for making your career change possible.
+And, Devmountain’s 4-week Coding Basics program can help you focus on actionable skills you actually need for making your career change possible.